Effective Date: September 22, 2022

 In order to build application resilience, Reltio distributes Platform database nodes across a minimum of three AWS and GCP zones, as well as having multiple servers within a zone.
 Data is replicated, load balanced and runs active-active across all zones enabling application and data resilience as well as improved scalability.

 The Platform creates encrypted backups of customer data in the rare case of data corruption.
 The default retention period is seven (7) calendar days and is maintained on a rolling seven (7) day basis.
-Customers may arrange for longer retention periods and may also elect to use the Reltio Backup Service for an additional cost.

 Third Party Penetration Testing